 For example, the camera works with old batteries, is excellent “friends” with AF-S lenses through the FTZ adapter or the new FTZ II, has a proprietary menu structure and settings.

 And of course, the case with an integrated vertical handle, as seen in all professional DSLRs.

-Mechanical shutters, which you can see on the camera, only protect the matrix when you turn off the camera and change lenses.
+Mechanical shutters, which you can see on the camera, only protect the sensor when you turn off the camera and change lenses.
 They can be turned off.

 Dust protection is also ensured by a double antistatic filter.
 (In previous models, the double filter was not used.)